event4u-app/data-helpers/starlight/src/content/docs/main-classes/data-mutator.md

 description: Write, merge, and unset values in nested data structures using dot-notation paths with wildcard support
 ---

-DataMutator provides methods to modify nested data structures including arrays, objects, DTOs, Laravel Collections, and Eloquent Models.
+DataMutator provides methods to modify nested data structures including arrays, objects, Dtos, Laravel Collections, and Eloquent Models.
 All operations work with references and modify the target in-place using a fluent API.

 ## Quick Example